Laurence Payne: Writer

 After retiring from acting, Payne continued to concentrate on writing crime/detective novels.
 His 1961 novel The Nose on my Face was filmed as Girl in the Headlines (1963).
 By 1993, he had published 11 novels, and he has been called "one of the great humorists of the world of crime fiction".

 Personal life and death

-Payne was an enthusiastic oil painter, a self-taught pianist and an excellent fight director.
-In later years he worked regularly on radio, but in the 1990s he contracted septicaemia and there was subsequent brain damage.
+Payne was an enthusiastic oil painter, a self-taught pianist, and a fight director.
+In later years he worked regularly on radio, but in the 1990s he developed sepsis and there was subsequent brain damage.
 Suffering from vascular dementia, he spent the last three years of his life in a nursing home near Berwick-upon-Tweed.
 He was married twice.